-When I was practicing law in a large New York law firm, I remember an associate lecturing the other associates about dress, the sort of tie they wore, and so forth.
+When I was practicing law in a large New York law firm, I remember an associate lecturing the other associates about their dress, the sort of tie they wore, and so forth.
 The attorney said that when an attorney walks into a room and is billing a client an outrageous amount of money per hour, he better be the most impressive-looking and -sounding person in the room.
 If you look and sound good and have a pleasing personality, clients like this.
 This is what clients want to see, and it is what you need to get ahead in the legal profession.
-This is also something that law firms expect and want to see.
+This is also something that firms expect and want to see.

 9. Your Racial and Social Background

-There is discrimination inside of law firms, and there is reverse discrimination as well.
+There is discrimination inside of firms, and there is reverse discrimination as well.
 A law firm composed of Catholic men is more likely to hire Catholic men than Orthodox Jewish men.
 A law firm composed of black women is more likely to hire black women than white men.
 A law firm composed of Hispanic males is more likely to hire Hispanic males than Arab males.
 A law firm composed of white feminist women is more likely to hire white feminist women than white males.
 A law firm composed of Jews is more likely to hire Jews than non-Jews.

 - See Your Career and Life is About Getting Let In for more information.

 No one will admit to this, of course, but in my role and my position, I am AN OBSERVER and see this sort of thing daily.
 Do firms intentionally discriminate?
 NO, I honestly believe the majority of them do not.
 What they do, though, is hire people they are most comfortable with, and this generally means they are going to hire people from similar backgrounds who are like them./

 - See Find an Employer with Similar Values for more information.